oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The native format of JADN is JSON, but JADN content can be represented in others ways that are often more useful for documentation.
-Corresponding to the description in the previous section of how the **Fields** array is used, the JSON representations are of the various BaseTypes are depicted here.
+This section describes the JSON content used for each of the JADN basic types, and then illustrates the other representations using a simple example.

+#### 3.1.5.1 Native JSON Representation

+This section illustrates the JSON representations of the Base Type described in [Section 3.1](#31-jadn-overview).
+Depictions are provided for each of three ways that the **Fields** array is used, depending on the base type used in a particular type definition.

 Figure 3-2 illustrates the structure of JADN for defining any Primitive **BaseType**, or ArrayOf or MapOf type; for all of these